 Services delivered by doctors of chiropractic are part of the standard VA benefits and no VA facility can say "do not provide" these essential health benefits.
-Some veterans have found their local VA is reluctant to send them for fee-basis care outside the VA facility, and have required they jump through many hoops to get a referral for a Doctor of Chiropractic.
+Some veterans have found their local VA is reluctant to send them for fee-basis care outside the VA facility, and have required them to jump through many hoops to get a referral for a Doctor of Chiropractic.
 This is against VA policy and does not go along with VA's own stated mission to be "veteran-centered."

 The Patriot Project is determined to change this, with your help.

-Who should qualify as a Patriot Project patient?
+Who qualifies as a Patriot Project patient?

 If the patient is an Active Duty Military with Tricare, how come I cannot bill their insurance?